Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Classroom Mode Language Pack/readme.md

 The script will reference the Language set on the Cisco Room Device
 * If a language profile of the same type exists in the script, it will push the new language to the Widget Values of the Classroom UI

-* This script will poll the language field every 5 seconds, so if you we're to change languages with another script or remotely, the UI will update within 5 seconds if that language is available
+* This script will poll the language field every 5 seconds, so if you we're to change languages with another script or remotely, the UI will update within 5 seconds if that language has a translation available

 * If the language profile has not been added, then it will default the the standard English text